1 Part Course |

 • Using binomial option models

-• problems using the Black-Scholes model for valuation
+• Problems using this model for valuation

-• Applications of real option business valuation models; technology, patents, oil and gas, biotech, etc
+• Applications of real option business valuation models: technology, patents, oil and gas, biotech, etc.

 • Problems using real option models